CGS/ProQuest Distinguished Dissertation Awards

-All nomination materials for biological sciences and humanities/fine arts students must be submitted electronically to Megan Tischner, c/o the Graduate School.
-Submit all materials together (on the same CD or flash drive; in the same email; or in the same Dropbox folder).
-Materials must be submitted by 5 p.m., June 15, 2017.
+All nomination materials for social sciences and mathematics/physical sciences/engineering students must be submitted electronically to Megan Tischner, c/o the Graduate School.
+Submit all materials together (in the same email or in the same shared cloud storage folder).
+Materials must be submitted by 5 p.m., June 15, 2018.
 Incomplete and late submissions will be rejected, no exceptions.

 Send nomination applications to Megan Tischner, via email attachment or shared cloud storage folder, at email@example.com.